 - Ignore any letters - they just indicate tolerance and voltage rating.

 For example: 102 means 1000pF = 1nF (not 102pF!)

 For example: 472J means 4700pF = 4.7nF (J means 5% tolerance).

-A colour code was used on polyester capacitors for many years.
+A color code was used on polyester capacitors for many years.
 It is now obsolete, but of course there are many still around.
-The colours should be read like the resistor code, the top three colour bands giving the value in pF.
+The colors should be read like the resistor code, the top three color bands giving the value in pF.
 Ignore the 4th band (tolerance) and 5th band (voltage rating).

 For example: brown, black, orange means 10000pF = 10nF = 0.01µF.

-Note that there are no gaps between the colour bands, so 2 identical bands actually appear as a wide band.
+Note that there are no gaps between the color bands, so 2 identical bands actually appear as a wide band.

 For example: Wide red, yellow means 220nF = 0.22µF.

 This type is rarely used now.
 Their value (in pF) is normally printed without units.
 Polystyrene capacitors can be damaged by heat when soldering (it melts the polystyrene!) so you should use a heat sink (such as a crocodile clip).
 Clip the heat sink to the lead between the capacitor and the joint.